 Sustainable and efficient use of ocean space can be achieved through a combination of different ocean uses both in close proximity, through joint operations, or on the same platform.
-This requires a radical change from the concept of exclusive resource rights to the inclusive sharing of ocean resources by one or more uses.
-Such ocean multi-use (MU) approach can reduce the space demand and potentially offer significant socio-economic and environmental benefits.
-Many innovative multi-use concepts have been recently proposed by the marine planning, scientific and business community.
-However, actual MU developments are few, mainly due to a lack of knowledge about potential impactson the economy and the marine environment.
+This requires a radical change from the concept of exclusive resource rights to the inclusive sharing of ocean resources by two or more uses.
+Known as ocean multi-use (MU), this novel approach can reduce demand for space and potentially offer significant socio-economic and environmental benefits.
+Many innovative multi-use concepts have been recently proposed by the marine planning, scientific and business community, and are advocated in a range of policies.
+However, actual MU developments are few, mainly due to a lack of knowledge about potential impacts on the economy and the marine environment.

 The MULTI-FRAME research collaboration builds on recent and innovative ocean MU initiatives (e.g. HORIZON 2020 and FP7 research projects, national marine spatial planning processes, commercial projects) and is encouraged by policy frameworks advocating for a more holistic approach to ocean planning.
 The project has been awarded funding under the Belmont Forum, Future Earth and JPI Oceans 2018-2019 international call for research proposals on: Transdisciplinary Research for Ocean Sustainability.
 The project will last 3 years, starting June 2020.